Wedding Photography is a very personal and subjective choice. So, when choosing your wedding Photographer it’s definitely worth doing some research.

 By this I mean genuine questions.
 Not a copied and pasted list of “100 must ask questions for your Photographer” you’ve found on a wedding website.
 These lists are not helpful to anyone!

 Please don’t book a Photographer just because they’re the first one you’ve found/ they have a special offer on/ you’re in a rush to book.
+It’s not only the end product that needs to be considered, but the whole process from initial enquiry right up to receiving your finished gallery.

-I’m a big believer in attracting your tribe – find someone who understands you, you like their style of work and like them as a person.
+I’m a big believer in attracting your tribe.
+Find someone who understands you, you like their style of work and like them as a person.
 It will show in the photos if you’ve not made the right decision.
-Trust me none of us want to look at photos and see anything but joy and the real emotions of the day.
+Trust me, none of us want to look at photos and see anything but joy and the real emotions of the day.

 0 Comments